-The Council operates 3 markets in Haslingden, Bacup and Rawtenstall, which are open for a combined total of 7 days a week.
+The Council operates 3 markets in Haslingden, Bacup and Rawtenstall, which between them ensure that there is a market open within the borough every day between Tuesday to Saturday.

 The Council has also established 37 industrial trading units, promoting economic regeneration across the borough.
 In December 2009 this portfolio was increased with the acquisition of the operation of the Business Centre, Futures Park.
 This modern building (below) provides high-tech managed office space in a variety of sizes as well as conference and meeting facilities.